 Dogs are cherished members of the family, and sometimes, pet owners are tempted to share a sweet treat with them beyond their usual everyday dog food.
-While an occasional sweet treat doesn't pose a life-threatening risk, many foods we eat are downright toxic to our dogs; such as chocolate, grapes, raisins, sugar substitute Xylitol, onions, and garlic, to name a few.
-And other foods, like sugar, can adversely impact your dog's health if fed regularly, and thus should be avoided.
-Consequently, pet parents need to be mindful of all the ingredients in anything they feed their dog, especially "people foods" and treats.
+While an occasional sweet treat doesn't pose a life-threatening risk, many foods are downright toxic to dogs, such as raisins, chocolate, grapes, the sugar substitute xylitol, onions, and garlic to name a few.
+Other foods, like sugar, can adversely impact your dog's health if fed regularly and thus should be avoided.
+Consequently, pet parents need to be mindful of all the ingredients in anything they feed their dog, especially human foods and treats.

 It all began in the early 1900s in Germany, when Hans Riegel started his company Haribo, which launched the first gummy candy into the German confectionery market in 1920.
-The company only began manufacturing its gummy candy in the United States in the early 1980s, which led to other brands such as Hershey and Farley's to make their own versions.
-Now, the iconic sweet treat is available in myriad forms from dinosaurs to fruit rolls.
+The company only began manufacturing its gummy candy in the United States in the early 1980s, which led other brands, such as Hershey and Farley's, to make their own versions.
+Now, the iconic sweet treat is available in myriad forms, from dinosaurs to fruit rolls.
 In fact, nearly half of all gelatin made worldwide is used in the manufacture of gummy candy.

-Like us, dogs are attracted to sweets, so why not give them a treat with some nutritional value?
-Try naturally sweet treats, in moderation, such as the following:
+Like people, dogs are attracted to sweets, so why not give them a treat with some nutritional value?
+Try naturally sweet treats in moderation, such as:

 - Baby carrots

 Yes, if your dog age gummy bears, you should check the ingredients for xylitol.
-For energy, both people and dogs need sugar in the form of carbohydrates, which is derived from the foods we eat.
-Fructose, for example, the sugar in fruits, is safe for your dog (except for raisins and grapes, which are toxic to dogs).
-But granulated sugar and the forms of sugars in gummy candy are not healthy for your dog and puts them at risk for the following conditions:
+For energy, both humans and dogs need sugar in the form of carbohydrates, which is derived from the foods we eat.
+For example, fructose, the sugar content in fruits, is safe for your pooch (except for raisins and grapes, which are toxic to dogs).
+But large quantities of granulated sugar and the forms of sugars in gummy candy are not healthy for your dog and put them at risk for some pet health conditions:

 - Diabetes, which can lead to heart problems and requires a significant financial and personal commitment to daily treatment to maintain blood sugar levels